Melasma Laser Treatment

 Creams that have been carefully and specifically formulated to combat Melasma, dark spots and remove pigmentation.

-Effective oral medications are used to target and lighten Melasma.
+Effective oral medications are used to target, lighten and treat Melasma.

 Other lightening supplements include Heliocare Max 240 Purewhite Radiance.